armory/docs/content/en/cd-as-a-service/tasks/iam/create-role.md

 1. Engineering-Lead
 1. Engineering-Deployment
+1. Engineering-Infra

 You want to use those groups in CD-as-a-Service, so you need to create roles for those SSO groups.
-In the following example, `Engineering-Lead` has a Tenant Admin role and `Engineering-Deployment` has a deployment role.
+In the following example, `Engineering-Lead` has a Tenant Admin role, `Engineering-Deployment` has a deployment role.

 {{< prism lang="yaml" line-numbers="true" line="" >}}
 roles: